+The end of 2019 is coming and so more people are thinking how they can reduced their taxes.
 The more itemized deductions you can rack up on you individual income tax return, the smaller amount of taxable income you will have which now puts more money in your pocket.
-Taxpayers who gave money or goods to a charity should be able to claim charitable contributions which get included as an itemized deduction on their 2017 federal tax return.
+Taxpayers who gave money or goods to a charity should be able to claim charitable contributions which get included as an itemized deduction on their 2019 federal tax return.

 - Qualified Charity.
 Only donations to qualified charitable organizations are deductible.
 Do not merely rely on the organization’s website or what the organization may state.
 If you are questioning whether an organization is qualified, you can check with IRS directly through the IRS website.
 To check the status of a charity, use the IRS Select Check tool.
 Keep in mind that religious institutions including churches, synagogues, temples, and mosques are considered “de facto” charitable organizations and are eligible to receive deductible donations even if they are not on the IRS’ website.
 However, you can never deduct donations to political organizations and candidates.
 Also, you cannot deduct contributions to specific individuals no matter how deserving or sympathetic to their tragic situation.